Haiti is one of the poorest countries in the world…

 Like most other Caribbean islands, Haiti once had lush, thriving forests and ecosystems.
 But throughout the years, the Haitian people cut down most of their trees, using them to produce charcoal for commercial use, and as firewood for household cooking needs.

 As a result, more than 98 percent of the country’s forests have been lost in the last five decades.
 Widespread erosion since the 1940′s has destroyed an estimated two-thirds of the country’s farmlands; meanwhile, Haiti’s population has quadrupled.

-The country is now referred to as “the silent emergency.”
-Flood waters wash down the mountains like an avalanche, and rivers and lakes are drying up.
-Tons of garbage and contaminants breed unchecked, spreading disease.
+The country has often been referred to as “the silent emergency.”
+Flood waters wash down the mountains like an avalanche, with tons of garbage and contaminants which breed disease.

 The inevitable happened: soil erosion and runoff stifled mangroves and coral reefs, as well as killed marine life close to the shore.
 To bring in a good catch nowadays, fishermen have to go far from the coast, and the majority cannot afford seaworthy boats.

-- Haiti has the third highest rate of hunger in the world.
+At 52%, it has the highest rate of food insecurity in the world.